KSFB: KOIT and KXLR

+Catholic radio

 In mid-2007, Bonneville reached an agreement to sell the 1260 AM frequency to IHR Educational Broadcasting.
 IHR took over the station's operations in December of that year under a time-brokerage agreement, and officially closed on the station on February 1, 2008.

-In 2007, KOIT (the former 1260/KYA) became KSFB, a Catholic-oriented station owned by Immaculate Heart Radio.
-Ironically, KYA's chief Top 40 rival in the 1960s and 1970s, KFRC (610 AM), is now the Christian-oriented KEAR (the KFRC call letters would return in January 2009, this time at 1550 AM replacing KYCY and the station is owned by CBS Radio).
+KYA's chief Top 40 rival in the 1960s and 1970s, KFRC (610 AM), is now the Christian-oriented KEAR.

-Catholic Radio

 On December 10, 2007, a religious format came to 1260 AM; the call sign was changed to KSFB.
-KSFB is part of one of the largest Catholic radio networks in America, and its daily broadcasts include daily Mass and rosary.
+KSFB was part of Immaculate Heart Radio, one of the largest Catholic radio networks in America, and its daily broadcasts included daily Mass and rosary.
 Many other programs, such as Life Is Worth Living with Bishop Fulton J. Sheen, Fr.
 John Corapi, and Mother Angelica, were also on the air.

 KSFB flipped to the Relevant Radio branding when IHR Educational Broadcasting and Starboard Media Foundation consummated their merger on July 3, 2017.